toppa/Shashin/readme.txt

 Please go to [the Shashin page on my site](http://www.toppa.com/shashin-wordpress-plugin) for a detailed usage guide.

+If you have a question, enter a post in [the wordpress.org support forum for Shashin](http://wordpress.org/support/plugin/shashin), and I'll respond there.

 == Screenshots ==

 1. Album thumbnails